pulseq-cest/BMsim_challenge/case_2/README.md

 ## Preparation scheme:
-The preparation scheme for case 2 is identical to the [APTw_3T_000_2uT_1block_2s_braintumor](https://github.com/kherz/pulseq-cest-library/blob/22009a462a689e10f407374efc0d63760344519b/seq-library/APTw_3T_000_2uT_1block_2s_braintumor/) scheme published in the published in the [pulseq-cest-library](https://github.com/kherz/pulseq-cest-library).
+The preparation scheme for case 2 is identical to the [APTw_3T_000_2uT_1block_2s_braintumor](https://github.com/kherz/pulseq-cest-library/blob/22009a462a689e10f407374efc0d63760344519b/seq-library/APTw_3T_000_2uT_1block_2s_braintumor/) scheme published in the [pulseq-cest-library](https://github.com/kherz/pulseq-cest-library).

 The preparation settings are:
   - pulse shape: block